wp-shortcake/shortcake/README.md

 add_action( 'init', function() {

 	/**
-	 * Register your shorcode as you would normally.
+	 * Register your shortcode as you would normally.
 	 * This is a simple example for a pullquote with a citation.
 	 */
 	add_shortcode( 'pullquote', function( $attr, $content = '' ) {